sematext/logsene-aws-lambda-cloudwatch/README.md

 Then, open **index.js** and fill in your Logsene application token in the **logseneToken** variable.
 To find the Logsene Application Token, go to your [Sematext Account](https://apps.sematext.com), then in the Services menu select Logsene, and then the Logsene application you want to send your logs to.
 Once you're in that application, click the Integration button and you'll see the application token:
 ![token](https://raw.githubusercontent.com/sematext/logsene-aws-lambda-cloudwatch/master/img/token.png)

 Now your code is ready, so you need to make a zip file out of it. **Note**: make sure you zip only the contents of the repository, not the directory containing the repository.
-Like:
+The correct way to do it is something like this:

     pwd
     # /tmp/cloned-repos/logsene-aws-lambda-cloudwatch